One page summary of Turn the Ship Around author's latest book Leadership is Language

 Members can log on to see our interview with David Marquet as he summarises key concepts in Leadership is Language.

-If you'd like to increase your professional development, The Growth Faculty virtual masterclasses Time For Transformation make learning and development entertaining and easy.
+If you'd like to increase your professional development, The Growth Faculty virtual masterclasses Time For Transformation and our blockbuster virtual global speaker events make learning and development entertaining and easy.
 Ensure your team are trained to pivot, adapt and innovate in these unprecedented times.
 See who's up next.